louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### Translational utility of rodent hippocampal auditory gating in schizophrenia research: a review and evaluation [^205467c7].
 Translational Psychiatry (2015).
 Low credibility.

-Ondansetron (Zofran) is perhaps the pharmacologically ‘cleanest' example of a serotinergic drug with pro-gating effects across animal and human studies.
-It is not classified as an antipsychotic, as it is a selective 5-HT(3) receptor antagonist and therefore does not block D2 receptors.Its selectivity for the 5-HT(3) receptor allows researchers to isolate pro-gating effects due to blockade of this particular serotonin receptor subtype.
+Ondansetron (Zofran) is perhaps the pharmacologically 'cleanest' example of a serotinergic drug with pro-gating effects across animal and human studies.
+It is not classified as an antipsychotic, as it is a selective 5-HT(3) receptor antagonist and therefore does not block D2 receptors.
+Its selectivity for the 5-HT(3) receptor allows researchers to isolate pro-gating effects due to blockade of this particular serotonin receptor subtype.

 Consistent with the demonstrated ability of 5-HT(3) receptor blockade to indirectly activate nicotinic receptors by increasing ACh release, ondansetron improved gating in DBA/2 miceand schizophrenia patientsin a manner similar to nicotinic agonists (Table 1 c).
-These effects were driven by increased S1 amplitude and decreased S2 amplitudes in mice,but only decreased S2 amplitude in patients.The dual effect observed in animals may be due to the ability of ondansetron to induce activation of α7 nicotinic receptors on inhibitory interneurons as well as α4β2-receptor on excitatory pyramidal cells (Figure 2).
+These effects were driven by increased S1 amplitude and decreased S2 amplitudes in mice, but only decreased S2 amplitude in patients.
+The dual effect observed in animals may be due to the ability of ondansetron to induce activation of α7 nicotinic receptors on inhibitory interneurons as well as α4β2-receptor on excitatory pyramidal cells (Figure 2).
 The discrepancy between human and animal studies may be due to the antipsychotic medications that the patients were taking at the time of the study (six of the eight subjects were taking typical antipsychotics), as these drugs have been shown to increase S1 amplitude (Table 1 b).
 A ceiling effect on S1 amplitude may have therefore been reached, preventing any further increase by ondansetron.

 ---

-### Should antiemetics be given prophylactically with intravenous opioids while treating acute pain in the emergency department?: clinical practice paper approved by American academy of emergency medicine clinical guidelines committee [^db8282a2].
+### Should antiemetics be given prophylactically with intravenous opioids while treating acute pain in the emergency department? clinical practice paper approved by American academy of emergency medicine clinical guidelines committee [^db8282a2].
 The Journal of Emergency Medicine (2020).
 High credibility.

-Use of prophylactic antiemetic with parenteral opioids—retrospective hospitalized cohort data showed no prophylactic benefit: among 619 hospitalized patients receiving oral opioid analgesics, 435 received prophylactic antiemetics with nausea and vomiting incidences of 23.0% and 15.9% versus 25.5% and 12.5% without prophylaxis, with OR 0.870; 95% CI 0.584–1.298; p = 0.495 for nausea and OR 1.320; 95% CI 0.795–2.191; p = 0.283 for vomiting; the most frequently used antiemetics were prochlorperazine (15 mg/d; 88.7%), compazine (30 mg/d; 6.4%), and metoclopramide (15 mg/d; 3.4%); these findings do not support routine use of prophylactic antiemetic administration when combined with opioid analgesia.
+Use of prophylactic antiemetic with parenteral opioids — retrospective hospitalized cohort data showed no prophylactic benefit: among 619 hospitalized patients receiving oral opioid analgesics, 435 received prophylactic antiemetics with nausea and vomiting incidences of 23.0% and 15.9% versus 25.5% and 12.5% without prophylaxis, with OR 0.870; 95% CI 0.584–1.298; p = 0.495 for nausea and OR 1.320; 95% CI 0.795–2.191; p = 0.283 for vomiting; the most frequently used antiemetics were prochlorperazine (15 mg/d; 88.7%), compazine (30 mg/d; 6.4%), and metoclopramide (15 mg/d; 3.4%); these findings do not support routine use of prophylactic antiemetic administration when combined with opioid analgesia.

 ---